 (o) Liver (except if cirrhosis or hepatitis B is indicated);

 f.
 Carcinoid Tumors.
-These tumors, except for those of the appendix, are considered primary cancers of the organs in which they are located.
+These tumors are considered primary cancers of the organs in which they are located.
 If the organ is one on the specified cancer list, the carcinoid tumor may be considered as a specified cancer.

 (1) Carcinoid tumors should be recorded by the organ of the specified cancer.
-For example, the CE should use the ICD-9 code of 230.7 for a carcinoid tumor in the small intestine.
+For example, the CE should use the ICD-10 code of C7A.010 for a malignant carcinoid tumor in the duodenum section of the small intestine.

 (2) Carcinoid syndrome and monoclonal gammopathies of undetermined significance are not currently recognized as malignant conditions.
 Consequently, these conditions should not be considered as cancers.

 8. Procedures for Processing SEC Claims.
-Processing SEC claims entails coordination between the UPRP and District Offices/FAB staff.
+Processing SEC claims entails coordination between the PRPU and district offices/FAB staff.

-(1) Issues bulletins with guidance on processing newly designated SEC classes.
+(1) Issues circulars with guidance on processing newly designated SEC classes.
 This will include specific instructions on how to evaluate evidence in the case file to determine SEC eligibility.

-(2) Prepares a comprehensive list of all reported cases with claimed employment at a newly designated SEC work site during the period of the SEC class.
-It will include pending cases, cases previously denied and those at NIOSH.
-This comprehensive list will be provided to the District Offices and FAB at the time of the issuance of the SEC bulletin.
+(2) Prepares a comprehensive list of all reported cases with claimed employment at a newly designated SEC worksite during the period of the SEC class.
+It will include pending cases, cases previously denied, and those at NIOSH.
+This comprehensive list will be provided to the district offices and FAB at the time of the issuance of the SEC circular.

-(3) Unresolved questions on processing SEC claims, including questions on the definition of a SEC class, uncertainty as to whether a diagnosed cancer should be considered a specified cancer or questions regarding calculation of 250 work day requirement may be referred to UPRP for guidance.
+(3) Unresolved questions on processing SEC claims, including questions on the definition of a SEC class, uncertainty as to whether a diagnosed cancer should be considered a specified cancer, or questions regarding calculation of the 250 workday requirement are referred to PRPU for guidance.

 b.
 Role of the Claims Examiner:

 (1) Identifies a potential SEC claim by reviewing the information on the claim forms or other pertinent evidence in the case file to determine if there is sufficient evidence to suggest that an employee worked as a member of a named SEC class.
-For newly designated SEC classes, the CE is to review the comprehensive list provided by UPRP as noted in paragraph 7a(2).
+For newly designated SEC classes, the CE is to review the comprehensive list provided by PRPU as noted in paragraph 8a(2).

-(2) Reviews corresponding bulletins for designated SEC classes for procedures on evaluating evidence to determine if the SEC criteria are met.
+(2) Reviews corresponding bulletins and circulars for designated SEC classes for procedures on evaluating evidence to determine if the SEC criteria are met.

-(3) Completes an initial screening of cases in the comprehensive list provided by UPRP for a newly designated SEC class.
+(3) Completes an initial screening of cases on the comprehensive list provided by PRPU for a newly designated SEC class.
 A screening worksheet is included as Exhibit 1.
-The worksheet must be completed for all cases on the comprehensive list.
+The worksheet is to be completed for all cases on the comprehensive list.
 Upon completion, the worksheet is to be included in the case record.

-Based upon the initial screening, the cases on the comprehensive list are grouped into three categories: those likely to be included in the SEC class; those not likely to be included in the SEC class; and those for which development may be needed to determine whether the case can be accepted into the new SEC class.
+Based upon the initial screening, the cases on the comprehensive list are grouped into three categories: those likely to be included in the SEC class (ISL); those unlikely to be included in the SEC class (ISU); and those for which development may be needed (ISD) to determine whether the case can be accepted into the new SEC class.

 The purpose of this initial screening is to prioritize handling of cases that are likely to be included in the newly designated SEC class.
 This screening step is only applicable to cases on the comprehensive list.
 It is not applicable to new claims submitted after the list is generated or when a comprehensive list is not generated.
 Once screening and prioritization is complete, a more detailed review of all the cases (priority given to cases that are likely to be included in the SEC class) and full development must take place to determine if a case is eligible for benefits under the SEC.

-(a) For cases on the comprehensive list at FAB, the designated CE2 Unit is to conduct the initial screening and completion of the worksheet.
+(a) For cases on the comprehensive list at FAB, a designated CE2 or other FAB staff member is to conduct the initial screening and completion of the worksheet.

-(5) If the employee has a specified cancer, the CE must verify that the employee meets all employment criteria in the SEC class designation, including the workday requirement.
-In determining whether the employment history meets the workday requirement, the CE can consider employment at a single SEC class, or in combination with work days at other SEC classes.
+(5) If the employee has a specified cancer, the CE is to verify that the employee meets all employment criteria in the SEC class designation, including the workday requirement.
+In determining whether the employment history meets the workday requirement, the CE can consider employment at a single SEC class, or in combination with workdays at other SEC classes.

 The CE also reviews any documentation that NIOSH may have acquired or generated during the dose reconstruction process to determine if the employee satisfies the employment criteria of a SEC class(es).

 (a) NIOSH will identify and return dose reconstruction analysis records for cases with specified cancers that may qualify under a SEC class to the appropriate district office along with a CD for each case.
-The CD contains all of the information generated to date, e.g., CATI report, correspondence, and dose information.
-Also included on the CD in the Correspondence Folder, should be a copy of the NIOSH letter sent to each claimant informing the claimant of the new SEC class and that his or her case is being returned to DOL for adjudication.
-The CE must print out a hard copy of the NIOSH letter for inclusion in the case file.
+The CD will contain all of the information generated to date, e.g., CATI report, correspondence, and dose information.
+The Correspondence Folder on the CD should include a copy of the NIOSH letter sent to each claimant informing the claimant of the new SEC class, and that his or her case is being returned to DOL for adjudication.
+The CE is to upload a copy of the NIOSH letter for each claimant into the case file.

 (b) There may be some cases not identified by NIOSH that the CE determines may be included in the SEC class.
 If any such case qualifies under the SEC class and the case is with NIOSH for a dose reconstruction, the CE notifies the appropriate point of contact at NIOSH via e-mail to pend the dose reconstruction process and return dose reconstruction analysis records to the appropriate district office.
-The CE then prints a copy of the “sent” e-mail (making sure the printed copy documents the date it was sent) for inclusion in the case file.
-In addition, the CE must write a letter to the claimant to advise that the case file has been withdrawn from NIOSH for evaluation under the SEC provision.
+The CE then uploads a copy of the “sent” e-mail into the case file (making sure the file copy documents the date it was sent).
+In addition, the CE is to write a letter to the claimant to advise that the case file has been withdrawn from NIOSH for evaluation under the SEC provision.

 (6) Proceeds in the usual manner for a compensable claim and prepares a recommended decision if the employee has a diagnosed specified cancer and meets the employment criteria of the SEC class.
 The CE notifies the appropriate point of contact at NIOSH via e-mail so that they may close their file.
-The CE then prints a copy of the “sent” e-mail for inclusion in the case file.
+The CE then uploads a copy of the “sent” e-mail into the case file.

-(7) Refers potential SEC cases that were evaluated but which do not qualify under the SEC provision, e.g. cases with non-specified cancers, specified cancers with insufficient latency period, or cases with insufficient SEC employment, to NIOSH for full or partial dose reconstruction.
+(7) Refers to NIOSH the SEC cases that were evaluated but do not qualify under the SEC provision, e.g. cases with non-specified cancers, specified cancers with insufficient latency period, or cases with insufficient SEC employment.
+NIOSH will conduct a full or partial dose reconstruction on the cases.

 (a) For those cases which were previously submitted to NIOSH for dose reconstruction but were returned to the district office for consideration in a SEC class, a new NIOSH Referral Summary Document (NRSD) is not required.
 Instead, the CE notifies the appropriate point of contact at NIOSH via e-mail to proceed with the dose reconstruction.
-The CE then prints a copy of the “sent” e-mail for inclusion in the case file.
-The e-mail should include a brief statement of why the case should proceed with dose reconstruction, e.g., non-specified cancer, insufficient latency period or does not meet the 250 work day requirement.
+The CE then uploads a copy of the “sent” e-mail into the case file.
+The e-mail should include a brief statement of why the case should proceed with dose reconstruction, e.g., non-specified cancer, insufficient latency period or does not meet the 250 workday requirement.